Failing Loudly: An Empirical Study of Methods for Detecting Dataset Shift: Abstract

 \section{Abstract}

 We might hope that when faced with unexpected inputs, well-designed software systems would fire off warnings.
 Machine learning (ML) systems, however, which depend strongly on properties of their inputs (e.g. the i.i.d. assumption), tend to fail silently.
-This paper explores the problem of building ML systems that fail loudly, investigating methods for detecting dataset shift and identifying exemplars that most typify the shift.
+This paper explores the problem of building ML systems that fail loudly, investigating methods for detecting dataset shift, identifying exemplars that most typify the shift, and quantifying shift malignancy.
 We focus on several datasets and various perturbations to both covariates and label distributions with varying magnitudes and fractions of data affected.
-Interestingly, we show that while classifier-based methods designed to explicitly discriminate between source and target domains perform well in high-data settings, they perform poorly in low-data settings.
-Moreover, across the dataset shifts that we explore, a two-sample-testing-based approach using pre-trained classifiers for dimensionality reduction performs best.
+Interestingly, we show that across the dataset shifts that we explore, a two-sample-testing-based approach, using pre-trained classifiers for dimensionality reduction, performs best.
+Moreover, we demonstrate that domain-discriminating approaches tend to be helpful for characterizing shifts qualitatively and determining if they are harmful.